-In honor of Autism Acceptance Month, Femme Frugality is running a series of Monday articles focusing on the triumphs and challenges those diagnosed with autism conquer as related to their finances and careers.
+In honor of Autism Acceptance Month, Femme Frugality is running a series of Monday articles focusing on the triumphs and challenges autistic people conquer as related to their finances and careers.

-Joining us for the third post in our series is Tara Falcone, CFP®.
+Joining us this week is Tara Falcone, CFP®.
 Falcone is a CERTIFIED FINANCIAL PLANNER™, former Wall Street analyst, and founder of ReisUP LLC.

 ReisUP is an early-stage financial services company dedicated to increasing investing education and access for everyday investors.
 Her mission is to empower people to “rise up” and play a more active role in achieving their financial goals.

-ABLE accounts allow individuals with disabilities, or their guardians, to stash away some money without having to worry about failing an asset test when they go to apply for state or federal benefits.
+ABLE accounts allow disabled individuals–or their guardians–to stash away some money without having to worry about failing an asset test when they go to apply for state or federal benefits.
 These accounts can also be used to grow your savings tax free.

-There are currently nineteen states that offer ABLE accounts.
+There are currently thirty-three states that offer ABLE accounts–plus DC.
 For simplicity’s sake, we’ll be looking at only Pennsylvania’s investment options today, though the same concepts can be applied in generality.

 What are ABLE investment options?

 - High-yield checking account

 - Moderate Investment Portfolio